HorizenOfficial/horizen-academy-v2/docs/defi/DeFi-scams.md

 ![airdrop scams](/img/defi-scams/ZBF_Academy_scam_article_airdrop-scams.jpg)

-## Pumps and Dumps
+## Pump and Dumps

-Pumps and dumps are common and well-known thanks to meme tokens.
+Pump and dumps are common and well-known thanks to meme tokens.
 The marketing around the token will be focused on creating a FOMO (fear of missing out) to buy the token, and when the price is high, having the team sell their tokens to make a large profit. **Note that it can happen in the crypto world and is not limited to DeFi protocols**.

 **How to protect yourself from pumps and dumps?**
 - What is the token based on?
 Is the team easy to reach?
 Is the community speaking seriously and not just inviting you to FOMO?